paparazzi/paparazzi/doc/sphinx/source/developer_guide/system_overview.rst

   - The state is then used by the control loops for navigation, guidance and stabilization.
 The final commands array is stored in a normalized control vector.
     These commands are ultimately applied to the physical actuators with a mixing defined in an airframe configuration file.

-  - Some other services are present, including the communication services allow to send and receive messages from the ground, from an other aircraft or from an embedded companion computer.
+  - Some other services are present, including the communication services that allow to send and receive messages from the ground, from an other aircraft or from an embedded companion computer.
 Data logging on SD card is also possible on supported hardware.
     Electrical and safety monitoring are checking the energy source to apply appropriate actions in case of voltage drop.